 Also, get rid of any vegetables left in the tank after three or four hours.
 They usually lose most of their taste after this time so the fish are less inclined to eat them.
 The vegetables will also go slimy and start fouling the water.
 Vegetables that are hard like carrots can be left for up to 12 hours.

-Stay away from broccoli, cabbage, onions, the fleshy part of tomatoes or cucumber as these can cause the water to go rancid rather quickly.
+Stay away from broccoli, cabbage, onions, and the fleshy part of tomatoes or cucumber as these can cause the water to go rancid rather quickly.

 Guppies are a pretty good breed of freshwater aquarium fish to keep.
 Follow the above guidelines and you’ll be one step closer to keeping your fish healthy and happy.
 Be sure to check out these fun facts about guppies while you’re here.